zio/zio/docs/datatypes/test/environment/index.md

 Fortunately, ZIO abstracted most of it in its runtime under `Environment` type.
 Thanks to this design ZIO Test could easily provide its own implementation named `TestEnvironment` which gives us test implementations of mentioned infrastructure.

-If we are using ZIO Test and extending `RunnableSpec` a `TestEnvironment` containing all of them will be automatically provided to each of our tests.
+If we are using ZIO Test and extending `ZIOSpecDefault` a `TestEnvironment` containing all of them will be automatically provided to each of our tests.
 Otherwise, the easiest way to use the test implementations in ZIO Test is by providing the `TestEnvironment` to our program:

 ```scala mdoc:invisible:nest
 import zio.test._